liorpizman/AnomalyDetection/README.md

 # Time Series Regression

-Regression models are not intended for predicting time series.
-Therefore, in order for us to make a prediction of a record based on a number of previous records, we will need to change the data.
+Regression algorithms are not intended for time series predicting.
+Therefore, in order to make a prediction of a record based on a number of previous records, we will need to change the data.
 The data will be changed by taking the previous n records and flattening them into a vector. </br>

 # Metrics Comparison Results Table